walbourn/directx-sdk-samples-reworked/README.md

 # DirectX SDK Samples

-> I have migrated this content to a more 'official' location on GitHub: https://github.com/microsoft/DirectX-SDK-Samples.
-This repo will be deleted in a few months.
+> I've created an 'official' location to host the legacy DirectX SDK Samples on GitHub: https://github.com/microsoft/DirectX-SDK-Samples.
+These are all the original samples updated to use the `Microsoft.DXSDK.D3DX` NuGet package to get the D3DX9, D3DX10, and D3DX11 library.

+> This repo contains only a subset of legacy DirectX SDK samples.
+These were reworked extensively to remove all use of legacy D3DX11, modernize the C++ code, and generally have been 'mucked with' for years.
+I'm keeping these around for reference as they are significantly different than the ones in the legacy DirectX SDK.
+I renamed this repo to make it distinct from a fork of the Microsoft org repo.

 This repo contains Direct3D 11, XInput, and XAudio2 samples that originally shipped in the legacy DirectX SDK.
 These are all **Windows desktop** applications for Windows 7 Service Pack 1 or later.